 12. Create a visual resume

 Applying for a new job?
 Stand out from the pack by taking inspiration from this modern infographic resume.
 Charts, graphs and icons can be used to visually represent your skills, strengths and achievements.
-You can easily customize this template with your own fonts, colors and information, and add in additional icons from Canva’s library where needed.
+You can easily customize with your own fonts, colors and information, and add in additional icons from Canva’s library where needed.

 13. Keep it simple